-LONDON, England – Today released a report claiming the camps for political prisoners are expanding in size.
-A in an interview recounted a horrific tale of his three-year internment in the sprawling camp.
+LONDON, England - Today Amnesty International released a report claiming the North Korean camps for political prisoners are expanding in size.
+A political prisoner in an interview recounted a horrific tale of histhree-year internment in the sprawling camp.

 The Gulag camp system was officially created on "April 25, 1930 and claims have been made that it was dismantled on January 13, 1960.
 Wherever there is political oppression, lack of freedom of speech, and dissidence is viewed as sedition the conditions exist for internment camps to operate with relative impunity.

 More than 14 million people passed through the Gulag from 1929 to 1953, with a further 6 to 7 million being deported and exiled to remote areas of the USSR.
 According to a 1993 study of incomplete archival Soviet data, a total of 1,053,829 people died in the Gulag from 1934 to 1953.

 More complete data puts the death toll for this same time period at 1,258,537, with an estimated 1.6 million casualties from 1929 to 1953.These estimates exclude those who died shortly after their release but whose death resulted from the harsh treatment in the camps;such deaths happened frequently.The total population of the camps varied from 510,307 (in 1934) to 1,727,970 (in 1953).

 Published: 4 May 2011 (Page 2 of 2)